Innovators

 in·no·va·tor [in-uh-vey-tor] noun: one who introduces something new or makes changes in anything established

 Being an innovator requires vision, discipline, experimentation, inclusion of diverse perspectives, perseverance and optimism.
-In California we have many progressive libraries and a growing community of innovators who are experimenting with and exploring new frontiers related to productive aging.
-By supporting such innovation with resources and tools, the State Library hopes to help libraries build their capacity for continuous self-renewal and community relevance.
+Many progressive libraries in California and a growing community of national innovators are exploring new frontiers and implementing new approaches related to productive aging.
+For specific examples, be sure to check out the California Libraries, Get Involved Initiative and Other Models and Practices links in this section.